top of page

 Mainstage Show Audition Tips

-3. Be ready to sing if required.
+3. Be ready to sing and dance.
 For C.R.O.W.'s mainstage musicals, a brief song audition is required.
-We recommend you sing a song that you know well, have memorized the words, and can show your personality while singing.
+We recommend you sing a song that you know well, have memorized the words, and can show your personality and range.
 Please DO NOT audition with a song from the show you are auditioning for.
 The recommended length is about 16 bars (or about 1 minute).
-You can bring your music in the form of sheet music or on a device.
-Please have your music cued up and ready to go when you walk up to audition.
-IMPORTANT: You don't have to be a great singer to be cast in a C.R.O.W. show.
-But you do have to give it a try!
-When in doubt, "Happy Birthday" works.
-But we'd rather hear another song if you have one.
+You can bring your music in the form of sheet music or on a device such as a phone/MP3 player.
+We will help you connect to our Bluetooth speaker.
+Please have your music cued up and ready to go.
+If you have never auditioned and don't know another song, "Happy Birthday" works.
+But we'd rather hear a different song if you have one prepared.
+Usually (but not always), you will be asked to dance after you sing.

-6. Be gracious and don't be annoying.
+7. Be gracious and don't be annoying.
 When you're dismissed, always say "thank you"...and then promptly leave the area.
-Do not linger and discuss your life, the show, how much you enjoy the characters, etc. It's ok to ask a quick question, but then get out of there and let us make our decisions.
+Do not linger to talk to us or your friends when the audition concludes.
+It's ok to ask a quick question, but then get out of there and let us make our decisions.
 Nothing screams "don't cast me" more than a needy actor.

-8. Dress nicely.
+9. Dress nicely.
 You should ALWAYS wear nice looking clothing and shoes that you can move in to an audition.
 Don't wear something sloppy such as a hoodie or pajamas, don't wear something too tight/revealing, and don't dress exactly like the role you want (i.e.-If you're auditioning for "Dorothy" in The Wizard of Oz, don't wear a blue gingham dress and carry a stuffed dog.)
-Audition attire is important, and there is a fine line between what looks good and makes you stand out, and what makes you look unprepared or like you don't really want to be there.
-If a dance combination will be taught, it is OK to bring dance shoes to the audition and change into them, but your outfit should remain the same.
-If you wear a dress, please put shorts or briefs underneath, in case the combination contains turns or kicks.
-It's a good idea to wear an accent piece such as a hat, scarf, bow, or shoes that might make you memorable in the audition panel's mind.
+If a dance combination will be taught, it is smart to bring appropriate dance shoes to the audition and change into them, but your outfit should remain the same.
+If you wear a dress, please put shorts or modesty briefs underneath, in case the combination contains turns or kicks.
+Tip: It's a good idea to wear an accent piece such as a hat, scarf, bow, or shoes that might make you memorable in the audition panel's mind.
+If you have long hair, you should pull it back out of your face.

 Photo Jan 09, 7 45 05 PM.jpg